Eye Health and Vision Basics

 Visual acuity tests simply consist of reading an eye chart.
 There are even simple tests, like the "Random E Test," that can be used to determine the visual acuity of infants or non-readers.

 What Options Are Available to Correct Impaired Vision?

 There are many safe and affordable choices available for those in need of vision correction.
 They include:

-: Vision correction surgery improves sight by changing the refractive, or light bending, properties of the eye.
-Refractive surgery is not cosmetic, but is functional because it restores a person's ability to see at a moderate visual acuity, meaning a person may still need to wear glasses or contacts.
+- Corrective Surgery: Vision correction surgery improves sight by changing the refractive, or light bending, properties of the eye.
+Refractive surgery is not cosmetic, but is functional because it decreases dependence on eyeglasses or contact lenses and for many people can allow complete independence from corrective eyewear.

 Does Health Insurance Cover the Cost of Eye Care?